States that stayed open fared much better than states that shut down

 Minnesota

 When compared to its neighboring states, Minnesota had the most restrictive shutdown rules.
 Yet Minnesota has fared worse compared to its neighboring states.
 Minnesota currently has the highest unemployment rate among the neighboring states.
-And Minnesota’s Covid-19 death rate is only slightly less than that of Iowa and more than that of its other three neighbors.
-This just goes to show how little effect the shutdown had on COVID-19 outcomes.
+Additionally, Minnesota’s COVID-19 death rate is only slightly less than that of Iowa and more than that of its other three neighbors.
+This just goes to show how little effect the shutdown had on COVID-19 outcomes despite wreaking such havoc on the economy.